 Have you ever asked such a question to the product seller?
 Did you ever ask your Financial advisor his/her qualification?
-What is the basis of your selecting a Financial advisor in India?
+What is the basis of your selecting a Financial advisor for Doctors in India?
 How would you ensure that your financial advisor should work for you and advise in your best interest, the way your patients expect from you?

 If not a banker then it could be some relative or your insurance agent or even mutual funds agent, who has sold you some investment products.

 And these days people are not being mis-sold, but are mis-buying the investments, by doing their “so-called research” online, and investing in different products themselves.
 (Read: Idiot Syndrome and Money Management)